 10 Tips to Look After Yourself Through Ski Season

 The New Year period is a popular one for enjoying skiing holidays.
-Should you incur injuries from a skiing accident, here at Highgate Private Hospital, we have a dedicated Snow Sport Injury Clinic to help restore you to good physical shape.
+Should you incur injuries from a skiing accident, here at Highgate Private Hospital, we will help restore you to good physical shape.
 However, as the common mantra goes, prevention is better than cure - and, for that reason, here are ten ways in which you can make your skiing endeavours safer.

 Skiing or snowboarding is rigorous exercise, so don't underestimate how much it could tire you.
 Irrespective of your experience, select runs carefully and gradually build up to more challenging trails.
 Many injuries happen at the end of the day when you are more tired, but these can be prevented if you stop when you feel tired.
 You may wish to take some preparatory or refresher lessons before you hit the slopes to get you ready.